hanifi1/Hello-world/README.md

 # Hello-world
 I want to active my GitHUb
-A former mathematics teacher who is working on Data science and try to learning every day.
+A former mathematics teacher who is working on Data science and trying to learn every day.